This page will contain more questions as they are asked.

 Question: When will we get FTTP in the Astons?

-Answer: The application process runs until the end of March and then Openreach say that it will take about nine months to deliver the project.
+Answer: The latest we’ve been told is that Astons ultrafast broadband will be delivered in early 2022.
+Openreach say that it will take about nine months to deliver the project once they have the necessary approval from DCMS.
 They use the first six months to obtain all the necessary planning permissions and regulatory approvals before taking about three months to deliver the infrastructure on the ground.
-That would give a completion date in early 2022.

 Question: Do I need to do anything right now?

-Answer: Keep your eyes open for communication from the FTTP group that the Openreach portal is open for applications.
+Answer: Make sure you are on the distribution for eNews emails or are a member of the Astons Facebook community.
+We’ll use both to communicated project updates, in particular telling tell you when the Openreach portal is open for applications.
 At that point you are able to apply for your voucher.
 The process is quick and straightforward.
 Further guidance on application will be available when the portal opens.

 Question: Do I keep my existing phone line?